 NYC. b.
 1990.

-Jeanette Andrews is an artist, magician and researcher.
-Her practice seeks to create, and create access to wondrous things.
-Andrews’ work focuses on the development of interactive magic and sensory illusions via performance, sculpture, installation and audio.
+Andrews' practice seeks to create, and create access to wondrous things.
+Her work focuses on the development of interactive magic and sensory illusions via performance, sculpture, installation and audio.

-Andrews works closely with museums and galleries to recontextualize magic within the cultural arts and explore the craft as a performance art medium.
-She has presented numerous commissioned works with the Museum of Contemporary Art Chicago, including her 2020 poetic audio AR work, “Invisible Museums of the Unseen.”
-Further site-specific works for museums include the Elmhurst Art Museum, Birmingham Museum of Art and International Museum of Surgical Science.
+Andrews works closely with museums and galleries to recontextualize magic within the cultural arts and explore this craft as a performance art medium.
+She has presented numerous commissioned works with the Museum of Contemporary Art Chicago, including her 2020 work “Invisible Museums of the Unseen,” which was later commissioned as a site-specific work for the Quebec City Biennial.
+Further site-specific works for numerous museums and galleries include the Elmhurst Art Museum, Birmingham Museum of Art, Performa, and the International Museum of Surgical Science.

 image: Linsell Imaging